Division of Palliative Medicine

 For medical students, we lead a 1-week course during the 3rd year of medical school that teaches students the clinical and communication skills for generalist palliative care.
 We also offer a 2-week rotation during the 4th year of medical school for students who would like to get more exposure to Palliative Medicine.
 Nursing students and APP students can also join us for 2-week rotations.
 If you are interested, please reach out to Rhonda Hanley.

 Residents & Fellows

 We teach in several residency programs at UVMMC, offering workshops on pain & symptom management as well as communication skills.
-Residents and fellows in other specialties can join us on the inpatient consult service for two-week and four-week elective rotations.
-If you are interested, please reach out to Heather Gottfried.
+Residents and fellows in other specialties can join us on the inpatient consult service for two-week and four-week elective rotations as well as on electives at UVM Home Health and Hospice.
+If you are interested, please reach out to Heather Gutchell.

-In 2022, we will be launching a Hospice and Palliative Medicine Fellowship for physicians who are interested in specializing in palliative care.
+We offer a 1-year fellowship in Hospice and Palliative Medicine for physicians who are interested in specializing in palliative care.
 Please visit our website for more details and who is eligible to apply.
-Applications for the 2022 cycle are due by August 15th at 1159 EST.
+Applications for the 2024 cycle are due by August 7, 2023 at 5pm EST.

 Continuing Medical Education

 We offer communication skills courses through TalkVermont monthly to help practicing clinicians improve their skills in serious illness conversations.
 Please visit our website for info on the courses we offer.

 We also hold monthly Great Rounds on various palliative care topics on the first Thursday of the month.
 If you are part of the UVMHN and are interested in attending, please reach out to Marcus Nappo.

 Visit the Vermont Conversation Lab for our research activities around serious illness communication skills.
 We also have several quality improvement projects around how to improve pallative care delivery in the inpatient and outpatient settings.
 Please contact Dr. Robert Gramling to inquire about research opportunities in Palliative Care.